Weinsberg

 Description

 The Weinsberg, the highest elevation in the "Weinsberg Forest" of the same name, is 1041 m high.
-From the clearing, the "Weinsberg meadow" - directly on the LH 78, you can reach the summit in 10 minutes.
+From the clearing, the "Weinsberg-Wiese" - directly on the LH 78, you can reach the summit in 10 minutes.

-Between the Lower Austrian Waldviertel and the Upper Austrian Mühlviertel lies the eponym of the Weinsberg granite: The granite and gneiss plateau of the Weinsberg rises in the Weinsberg Forest - and thus in the largest closed forest area of Austria.
+The eponym of the Weinsberg granite lies between the Waldviertel in Lower Austria and the Mühlviertel in Upper Austria: The granite and gneiss plateau of the Weinsberg rises in the Weinsberg Forest - and thus in the largest closed forest area in Austria.

-From its plateau, the Weinsberg rewards its summit strikers with a magnificent view over its mighty forest area all the way to Styria or even as far as the Bavarian Watzmann.
-With its easy to medium hiking trails, the popular mountain is especially suitable for family and school excursions.
+From its plateau, the Weinsberg rewards its climbers with a magnificent view over its mighty forest area as far as Styria or even the Bavarian Watzmann.
+With its easy to moderate hiking trails, the popular mountain is particularly suitable for family and school excursions.

 Location